-the descriptive statistics for the pre-reform and reform periods for the 2004 and 2009-10 reforms, respectively.
+The sample restrictions leave us with over 2,000,000 individuals per period or approximately half of the Danish adult population, as shown in Table 3.
+In the table, we also show the descriptive statistics for the pre-reform and reform periods for the 2004 and 2009-10 reforms, respectively.
 These statistics are measured in the initial year of each period.
 Considering the 2004 reform, we see that the initial characteristics are stable from the pre-reform period (initial year 1999) to the reform period (initial year 2003).
-As illustrated in Figure 2, the main feature of the 2004 reform is an increase in the middle tax threshold from a personal income of DKK 290,000 to DKK 360,000, which, as shown in Table 3, corresponds to an increase from just above the 25th percentile to just above the median.
-For the 2009-10 reform, we only include individuals with initial income above DKK 250,000, and hence, the samples are, on average, older, more likely to be married and have higher income.
-As the main feature of the 2009-10 reform is an abolition of the middle tax, the reform affects all those with personal income above the new middle tax threshold of DKK 360,000, which lies between the 25th percentile and median in the sample.
+For the 2009-10 reform, we only include individuals with initial income above DKK 250,000, and hence, the samples are, on average, older, more likely to be married, and have higher income.